 This is a re-post of this article.
 Harmon Killebrew told me that the description of the homerun was his favorite such description ever.
-Enjoy this as the new season unfolds.
+Baseball’s appeal is timeless, as you shall see.

 Baseball’s timeless appeal captures the minds of fans who are enthralled by a game that, like the “Odyssey,” tells a story of the human condition, of confronting enemies, helping friends, and, of course, getting home safely.
 This appeal applies to softball and Little League baseball as well as to the Major Leagues.
 In other games, teams of equal size battle from one end of a court, arena, or field to the other.
 In these “back and forth games,” success is measured by crossing a line or placing an object in a goal.
 Not so in baseball, where the batter competes against nine opponents and success is measured by a player’s ability to overcome the odds by safely moving from base to base so that he or she gets home safely.